List of Euphoria characters: Fezco O'Neill

-Fez is a local drug dealer with a close, sibling-like relationship with Rue.
-He was raised by his grandmother who is now disabled.
-He lives with Ashtray, whom he considers his business partner, and even though they do not appear to be related, he treats him like a brother.
-He starts a camaraderie (with romantic undertones) with Lexi in Season 2.
+Patrick "Fezco" O'Neill is a local drug dealer with a close, sibling-like relationship with Rue.
+He was raised by his grandmother, who is now disabled and he cares for.
+He lives with Ashtray ("Ash"), who he considers his business partner.
+Even though they are not related by blood, they treat each other like brothers.
+Fez starts a camaraderie with Lexi during the second season.
+In the third season, he is incarcerated in prison following his arrest at the end of the second season, but he still stays in contact with Rue.